My research on octocorals in Puerto Rico is in collaboration with Dr. Ernesto Weil.

 I am currently working on a project to assess whether marine disease is changing with the advent of the Anthropocene.

-Morgan Eisenlord, another Harvell lab graduate student, studies Wasting Disease of seagrass in the Pacific Northwest.
-I am collaborating with her to study local adaptation at Friday Harbors Laboratories.
+Morgan Eisenlord, another Harvell lab graduate student, studies Wasting Disease of eelgrass in the Pacific Northwest.
+I am collaborating with her to study host and strain variation at Friday Harbors Laboratories.

 Friday Harbors Laboratories, Graduate Research Grant Betty Miller Francis ’47 Fund Cornell Graduate School, Research Travel Grant National Geographic Young Explorers, Young Explorers Grant American Academy of Underwater Sciences, Kathy Johnston Atkinson Center for a Sustainable Future, Sustainable Biodiversity The Explorers Club, Student Grants Paul P. Feeny Graduate Research Fund Sigma Xi, Cornell chapter Andrew W. Mellon Foundation, Graduate student grant Sigma Xi, National chapter National Science Foundation, Graduate Research Fellowship Presidential Life Sciences Fellowship, Cornell University